 Program structure

-In three blocks of two days, we continuously bring practice into the room and theory into practice.
+In two blocks of three days, we continuously bring practice into the room and theory into practice.

 The program consists of lectures, peer consultation, preparation and the application of insights to real-life challenges.
-Over a period of three months, you spend three times two full working days on campus at Nyenrode.
-Each module focuses on a different level of leadership and collaboration.
+Over a period of two months you spend two module of three full working days on campus at Nyenrode.
+Each module focuses on levels of leadership and collaboration.

 Practical challenge and peer consultation